Diffraction-free natural optical skyrmions and their subwavelength confinement around vortices: Results

-The experimental TA-Stokes parameters are shown in the top row of Fig. \ref{fig:SAM_size} for six values of $\sigma_z$, along with their corresponding simulated parameters in the bottom row.
-The propagation is in any case non-diffracting as in Fig. \ref{fig:experimental}(c), hence only TA-Stokes at the focal plane are shown.
 The polarization is always longitudinal at the center ($Z$-point), and smoothly turns into transversal polarization away from it.
-As the SAM is reduced from $\sigma_z {\rm sign} (\ell) \simeq 1$ ($\ell=1$ with RCP), i.e., parallel SAM and OAM to $\sigma_z {\rm sign} (\ell) \simeq -1$ ($\ell=1$ with LCP), or antiparallel SAM and OAM, the region occupied by the transverse-axial polarization texture continuously shrinks around the $Z$-point, as predicted by theory.
-The experimental results clearly show the convergence towards this point for decreasing $\sigma_z$, in great agreement with the simulation results and the theoretical formula $\rrm{FWHM}=|\ell|\lambda\sqrt{1+\rrm{sign}\lr{\ell}\sigma_z}/\pi$, see Supplementary Material, S2.
-The intriguing spin-orbit dependence of (\ref{eq:quotient}) allows for a control of the skyrmion radius $r_{\rm sk}$ from about two wavelengths to virtually down to zero, or FWHM from $0.45\lambda$ down to zero, just by tuning the polarization state.
+As the SAM is reduced from $\sigma_z {\rm sign} (\ell) \simeq -1$ ($\ell=1$ with RCP) to $\sigma_z {\rm sign} (\ell) \simeq +1$ ($\ell=1$ with LCP), the region occupied by the transverse-axial polarization texture continuously shrinks around the $Z$-point, as predicted by theory.
+The experimental results clearly show the convergence towards this point for increasing $\sigma_z$, in great agreement with the simulation results and the theoretical formula (\ref{eq:FWHM_main}), see SM S3.
+The experimentally retrieved FWHM of the polarization textures and the corresponding theoretical values are specified in the caption.
+The measured FWHM closely matches the values predicted by the theory, with slight differences due to the anisotropy of the vortex phase resulting in non-centrosymmetric polarization textures.
+The intriguing spin-orbit dependence of FWHM allows for a control of the skyrmion size from about $\lambda/2$ down to virtually zero just by tuning the polarization state.
+As an orientation, the non-diffracting skyrmionic texture will be unperturbed as long as the features of the vortex beam (mainly its ring peak) appear at radius much greater than the skyrmion size.
+Taking this as a reference and the skyrmion size defined in (\ref{eq:FWHM_main}) for a focused LG beam with divergence angle $\Theta$ and numerical aperture $\rrm{NA}=\sin\lr{\Theta}=\lambda/\pi w_0$ we can expect the non-diffracting property to be preserved up to numerical apertures of the order of $\rrm{NA}\lesssim \lr{\sqrt{2|\ell|}\sqrt{1-\rrm{sgn}\lr{\ell}\sigma_z}}^{-1}.$ For $\sigma_z=-1$ and $\ell=1$ this formula gives $\rrm{NA}\lesssim0.5$.